d4ckard/WordlePlusPlus/README.md

 ## Usage

-Execute the binary in your terminal like this: "./__file name/path__".
+Execute the binary in your terminal like this: "./__file_name__".
 > : )

-If you want to compile from source yourselves, execute this in your terminal: "g++ -o __file name/path for the  bin file__ main.cpp interface.cpp solution.cpp words.cpp word_lists.cpp".
+If you want to compile from source yourselves, execute this in your terminal: "g++ -o __file_name of binary__ main.cpp interface.cpp solution.cpp words.cpp word_lists.cpp".

 The rules of the game match the original's rules.